DanHodges/TheologicalDictionary/Arianism.md

 # Arianism
-Definition of Arianism coming soon.
+The definition of Arianism is coming soon!